jaredpatchett/CFB-Model/README.md

   decomposition line, and shows as a flag chip on the dashboard — nothing is silently baked in.
 Empty by default; someone has to actually notice the news and edit the file before kickoff for this to do anything.
-- **No weather.** Wind and rain meaningfully move total and passing-prop lines; not modeled here.
+- **Weather is now modeled** (temperature/wind/precipitation/indoor flag, CFBD Tier 1+) but only for the trained in-season `GameMarginModel` path — the preseason `fair_odds.py` estimator is still a pure SP+-diff-plus- home-field formula and doesn't take weather into account, since it has no in-season game-level features at all by design (see that file's docstring).
+A cold/windy Week 1 game still prices off SP+ alone until the trained model activates for that matchup.
-- **SP+ leakage risk in backtesting**, not live use.
-See the docstring in `src/features/team_features.py` — using a season-end SP+ snapshot to "predict" Week 1 of that same season is leakage.
-For live weekly predictions this isn't an issue (today's rating only reflects games already played).
+- **SP+ leakage risk in backtesting**, not live use — and already caught and fixed once.
+See the docstring in `src/features/team_features.py`: using a season-end SP+ snapshot to "predict" Week 1 of that same season is leakage, and a real backtest run came back at an implausible 71% ATS before training was switched to the PRIOR season's SP+/pace (matching what live scoring already effectively did).
+Re-ran after the fix: 60.2% ATS over 2,045 real graded games (2023-2025) — still worth real skepticism (a sustained edge that size would be unusually large for a baseline model like this), but no longer an obviously broken number.
+  CORE ratings don't have this problem — see "How the models work" above for why they can be joined leakage-safe per-week instead.
 - **Efficient markets.** Major/marquee matchups are heavily bet and sharp-adjusted; this kind of baseline model is more likely to find real edges in thinner markets — mid-tier games for spreads, and non-star-player